caseyg/awesome/README.md

 *   [All-Hands-AI/OpenHands](https://github.com/All-Hands-AI/OpenHands) - 🙌 OpenHands: Code Less, Make More

 *   [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, query with SQL, execute as a script, deploy as an app, and version with git.
+Stored as pure Python.
 All in a modern, AI-native editor.

 *   [mwouts/jupytext](https://github.com/mwouts/jupytext) - Jupyter Notebooks as Markdown Documents, Julia, Python or R scripts